Cryogenic Protective Clothing

 Extreme Cold and Frostbite

 Frostbite can occur quickly when exposed to extreme cold temperatures even for a short amount of time.
-When handling liquid nitrogen and other cryogenic materials, frostbite can occur even faster as the materials typically are colder than any other temperature ever recorded on earth.
+When handling liquid nitrogen and other cryogenic gasses, frostbite can occur even faster as the materials are typically are colder than any temperature recorded on earth.
 Prolonged exposure causes frostbite and unprotected skin effects skin color and can cause thermal burns.
 Splashes and liquid filling up inside of gloves or inside of other cryogenic protective clothing can only handle exposure for a limited time before the clothing must be discarded.

 The performance levels for convective and contact cold range from 0-4, based on tests of temperature drop and energy used to keep wearers hand warm in contact with cold.
 When working with cryogenic liquids such as nitrogen, waterproof gloves are recommended over water resistant cryogenic gloves for protection for immersion.

 Waterproof cryogenic gloves provide additional splash protection and should always be loose fitting so they can be discarded easily if a worker comes into contact with cryogenic liquids and get inside of gloves, exposing the skin directly.
-National Safety Apparel's cryogenic aprons are only water resistant, but also go through EN 511 tests for contact and convective cold levels.
+National Safety Apparel's cryogenic aprons are not only water resistant, but also go through EN 511 tests for contact and convective cold levels.

-Cryogenic liquids can bubble and splash and it can be dangerous to expose your face and eyes to.
+Cryogenic liquids can bubble and splash and it can be dangerous to expose your face and eyes.
 Faceshields should always be worn when working with and handling cryogenic liquids.
 A clear faceshield from polycarbonate that can attach to most hard hats provides protection for workers' face and eyes against incidental cryogenic liquid splash and exposure.

 National Safety Apparel’s cryogenic safety kits include both water resistant and waterproof cryogenic gloves, cryogenic aprons and faceshields.